MicrosoftDocs/azure-devops-docs/docs/work/process/new-work-item-experience.md

 ---
-title: New work item web form | Team Services & TFS
+title: New work item web form | TFS
-description: The new web form and work item tracking experience supports customizatio, more integrated  and collaborative features-VSTS & Team Foundation Server ms.technology: vs-devops-agile-wit ms.prod: vs-devops-alm ms.assetid: B4CE99F5-BF4C-4B93-89DC-20C5BD9FB54E
+description: The new web form and work item tracking experience supports  more integrated and collaborative experiences ms.technology: vs-devops-agile-wit ms.prod: vs-devops-alm ms.assetid: B4CE99F5-BF4C-4B93-89DC-20C5BD9FB54E
 ms.manager: douge
 ms.author: kaelli
-ms.date: 03/29/2017
+ms.date: 06/11/2017
 ---

-#New work item tracking experience
+# New work item tracking experience

-**Team Services | TFS 2017**
+**TFS 2017**

 >[!IMPORTANT]
 >**Feature availability:**&#160;&#160;The new form and its corresponding features are available from Team Services and the web portal for TFS 2017.<br/>
-> - For users of Team Services working with [inherited customization](manage-process.md), the switch to the new form is automatic for all user accounts.<br/>
-> - For users of Team Services working with [hosted XML customization](../import-process/import-process.md), an admin is required to [enable the new form](../customize/manage-new-form-rollout.md).<br/>
 > - For TFS 2017 users, the new form is automatically available when you add team projects to a new collection.
 For existing team projects, an admin is required to [enable the new form](../customize/manage-new-form-rollout.md).<br/>
 > - For TFS 2015 users, the new form isn't available.
 You must [upgrade to TFS 2017](https://www.visualstudio.com/downloads/#team-foundation-server-2017) to access the new form.